Photo by Thomas Woodtli from Zürich, Switzerland

 The Grand Palaces (La Mamounia, Royal Mansour, Es Saadi): The large 5-star properties outside or at the edge of the Medina, with extensive gardens, multiple pools, and full resort infrastructure.

-The Riads (the traditional courtyard houses of the Medina): The defining Marrakech accommodation — internal courtyard with fountain, plunge pool, roof terrace, 4–12 rooms, extremely personal service.
-The best riads provide the most intimate connection to the Marrakech Medina experience.
+The Riads (the traditional courtyard houses of the Medina): The defining Marrakech accommodation — an internal courtyard with a fountain, a plunge pool, a roof terrace, 4–12 rooms, and extremely personal service.
+The best riads offer the most intimate connection to the Medina experience of any accommodation type.

-The Palmeraie Resorts (the palm grove area northeast of the Medina): The larger resort properties in the ancient Palmeraie — less walking-distance to the Medina but extraordinary spaciousness and outdoor experience.
+The Palmeraie Resorts (the palm grove area northeast of the Medina): Larger resort properties set in the ancient Palmeraie — further from the Medina on foot, but with more space and a stronger outdoor focus.

 The Grand Palaces